HackerspaceBielefeld/Nextride2-infobeamer/README.md

 ## Todos
 General:
+* Fix bug that one image needs to be uploaded in order to make the runner functioning
-* Fix login bug if cms deactivated an user login the  first time
+* Fix bug for the dashboard redirect after file upload
+* Add better solution for system slides
 * Renew docstings
 * Add instructions for the usage of reverseproxy
-* Fix bug that one image needs to be uploaded in order to make the runner functioning

 Extensions:
 * Schedule extension